Seek Returns logo

 Min

-MGEE’s Interest Coverage Ratio of 4.88 is in the upper quartile for the Diversified Utilities industry, signifying a strong and healthy capacity to meet its interest payments from operating profits.
+MGEE’s Interest Coverage Ratio of 7.42 is positioned comfortably within the norm for the Electric Utilities industry, indicating a standard and healthy capacity to cover its interest payments.

-AEE vs. MGEE: A comparison of their Interest Coverage against their respective Regulated Electric and Diversified Utilities industry benchmarks.
+AEE vs. MGEE: A comparison of their Interest Coverage Ratio (TTM) against their respective Multi-Utilities and Electric Utilities industry benchmarks.

 Financial Strength at a Glance